willfindlay/willfindlay/README.md

 I'm a 🛡 security researcher and 📖 PhD student affiliated with the CCSL/CISL labs out of Carleton University in Ottawa, Canada.

-As of January 10th, 2021, I will be starting a new software engineering internship role at Isovalent, working on Cilium and eBPF development full time.
+As of January 10th, 2021, I will be starting a software engineering internship at Isovalent, working on Cilium and eBPF development full time.

 Here is a tl;dr for you:
 - 🇨🇦 I'm a proud Canadian